 I am not sure where you see the maximum rate as 5%, so I cannot comment on that.
 There are laws that say the late charge is to be reasonable, but the laws do not apply to every rental situation, so it is impossible to say without more detail.

 This statement is made mostly in the heat of a disagreement by person 1 and assumed to be unfulfilled.
 It also an additional statement made by a person with disabilities who is triggered by an assumed "normal" person who claims to have no mental disabilities.
-In other words it's a he said - she...
+In other words it's a he...
 Read more »

 I entered into a contract with my sister in 2014 after I found out she had made 40 trips to atms over 3 months to drain my bank account.
 I had originally given the card and code to her wife to withdraw money for groceries.
 I just found out that the prosecuting attorney will not take the case...
 Read more »